 Ingredients

-- 1½ Tbsp kosher salt (Diamond Crystal; use half for table salt) (for cooking pasta)
+- 1½ Tbsp Diamond Crystal kosher salt (for cooking the pasta)

 - 2 Tbsp reserved pasta water